Inerizal/js-color-picker/README.md

-# js-color-picker
+# Color-picker
-Color picker web app
+A prototype of a color-picker app.
+Written in vanila JS.
+Color related things handled by chroma.js